Harshithajoshi43/SOC_Design/README.md

   Number of D Flip Flop = 1613 Total number of cells = 14876

-  Calculating Flop ratio = no.of d-flipflop/total cells
+  Calculating Flop ratio = no.of d-flipflop / total cells

   _Flop Ratio_ = 1613/14876 = 0.108429685